yylluu/yylluu.github.io/_pages/about.md

 Selected Publications
 ======
-Those appear in flagship and high-ranking computer science venues as full papers:
+Those appear in flagship and premier computer science venues as full papers:

 - [c4] *Generic Superlight Client for Permissionless Blockchains*.
      &nbsp; &nbsp; &nbsp; in Proc. of **ESORICS** 2020. with Qiang Tang, Guiling Wang.